eta name="keywords" content="pashmina, cashmere, shawl, silk" >

-Manual stitching is getting harder to find in Kathmandu.
-Most of the embroiderers are Muslims from India, working in small team, paid low wages, and likely to return home for vacations and other reasons, which makes it difficult to keep to schedule.
+Manual stitching by hand-held needle is getting harder to find in Kathmandu.
+Most of the embroiderers are Muslims from India, working in small teams, paid low wages, and likely to return home for vacations and other reasons, which makes it difficult to keep to schedule.
 Designs are usually relatively simple, and variable in execution.

 The best hand-stitching available in Nepal these days is produced by Kashmiri artists.
 A few come to live in Kathmandu for a while, but most of the really good shawls are brought in by Kashmiris families that have been in the business for generations.
 They generally have workshops and outlets in India as well as Nepal.